DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 surveillance.

-The urgency of a broad, public debate on the issue of surveillance becomes obvious when senior political personnel in the United States, the country that maintains the most extensive intelligence apparatus, need to read *The Guardian* in order to learn about the range of their own problems.
+The urgency of a broad, public debate on the issue of surveillance becomes obvious when senior political personnel in the US, the country that maintains the most extensive intelligence apparatus, need to read *The Guardian* in order to learn about the range of their own problems.
 Or when the world hears the President of the United States